Kaname Harada

 Kaname Harada (原田 要) was a Japanese flying ace of World War II.
 He was credited with shooting down as many as 19 Allied aircraft between late 1941 and when he was himself downed in October 1942.
 After recovering from the injuries sustained in this incident, Harada served as a flying instructor for the remainder of the war.

 Following the end of hostilities in 1945, Harada worked as a farmer, before founding a nursery for children in 1965 and later a kindergarten.
-He was an anti-war activist from 1991, and remained a prominent speaker until late in his life.
+He became an anti-war activist in 1991 and remained a prominent speaker until late in his life.

 Biography

 Military service

 Harada was born in the village of Asajawa in Nagano Prefecture on 11 August 1916.
 After completing school, he joined the Imperial Japanese Navy's naval infantry force in 1933, aged 17.
 He later transferred to the Navy's aviation branch, and graduated first in the 35th pilot training class in February 1937.
 Harada was posted to China in October that year during the Second Sino-Japanese War, but was not involved in any aerial combat.
 While in China he witnessed Japanese military personnel indiscriminately killing Chinese civilians in the mistaken belief that they were soldiers in disguise.
 In December, he took part in the attack on the USS Panay, which led to increased tensions with the United States.
 Harada was sent back to Japan in January 1938, and subsequently served in several training positions.

 At the outbreak of the Pacific War, Harada was a Mitsubishi A6M Zero pilot assigned to the aircraft carrier Sōryū, which formed part of the 1st Air Fleet.
 In this role, he took part in the 1st Air Fleet's series of operations during the initial months of the war.
 On 7 December 1941, he flew protective patrols over the fleet during the attack on Pearl Harbor, and did not see any combat.
 Harada also escorted the aircraft which attacked the Australian port of Darwin on 19 February 1942.
 During the Indian Ocean raid, he was confirmed to have shot down three British fighters over Colombo on 5 April, and claimed another two as "probables".
 Four days later, he downed two British Bristol Blenheim light bombers which were attempting to attack the Japanese fleet.

 During the Battle of Midway, Harada shot down either three or five American aircraft.
 He landed on the last surviving Japanese aircraft carrier, Hiryū, after Sōryū was sunk by United States aircraft.
-Harada was in the air at the time of Hiryū's sinking later in the battle, and was rescued by a warship after ditching into the sea.
+Harada was in the air at the time of Hiryū's sinking later in the battle and was rescued by a warship after ditching into the sea.